makoConstruct/P1/readme.md

-This is the repository for the prototype [cohabitive game](https://makopool.com/peacewagers.html), P1.
+This is the repository for the prototype [cohabitive game](https://makopool.com/peacewagers.html), [Optimal Weave, which can be purchased here](https://dreamshrine.org/OW.1/optimal_weave.html).

 It contains rust code that generates the cards.
-It can then invoke inkscape to generate `generated_card_pngs`, which can be dragged straight into thegamecrafter as mini card assets, and then printed and distributed from there.
+It can then invoke inkscape to generate the pngs, which can be dragged straight into thegamecrafter as mini card assets, and then printed and distributed from there.

 ### why generate cards programatically?